 ‘Feathers of Disenchantment’ and Other Poetry by Enriqueta Carrington The Society January 14, 2013 Poetry 1 Comment Feathers of Disenchantment Pastors preached of birds as models of love, so sweet, so proper.
 Then parbleu, we heard sad news about the cheating of the dove, promiscuity of the humming-bird, scandalous divorce among flamingos, sparrows’ shacking in ménages à trois.
 For swingers on the wing any fling goes, the mallard’s passion’s fiery, ma foi, but once the eggs are laid, it’s bye-bye honey.
 The gander and his lady mate for life; in geese we trust: they’re up to nothing funny, each cleaves unto her husband (or her wife).
 Pray paternity tests don’t make us lose faith in the fidelity of the goose.
 And They Call You Retarded At six, you’re proud that soon you’ll learn to walk; such pleasure has no bitter in its sweet, it slips through this coarse net of human talk.
 I arrive.
 With a coo of glee you greet then drag yourself to me; you lift your arms and lure me into your world of never never.
 For you, a plastic toy holds endless charms, this cup of warm milk will last forever, and love will never cloy.
 You are not pained when they say, Better he had not been born.
 Like an egret that wades through mud unstained you are untouched by pity or by scorn because your soul is weightless as a bird’s, as innocent of malice as of words.
 Grey Angel Silence is the angel of many masks: the unwritten book, the dress never worn, duty, propriety, the fear of scorn.
 We worship him through all abandoned tasks, the unwritten book, the dress never worn. unkissed lips, the lover who never asks.
 We worship him through all.
 Abandoned tasks, the unvisited grave, the child never born, unkissed lips, the lover who never asks.
 We are his every time we are forsworn, his the unmarked grave, the child never born, forgiveness withheld, the peace found in flasks.
 We are his every time.
 We are forsworn, silence is the angel of many.
 Masks: forgiveness withheld, the peace found in flasks, duty, propriety, the fear of scorn.
 Enriqueta Carrington’s poetry in Spanish and English and her translations from the Spanish and Italian have appeared in The New Formalist, Descant (Canada), The Shit Creek Review, Lighten Up Online, and Contemporary Sonnet, among other journals.
 She has received the Atlanta Review’s International Merit Award and is the translator of several volumes of poetry, including “Treasury of Mexican Love Poems” (in the Hippocrene Treasury of Love series) and “Samandar: Libro de Viajes/Book of Travels,” by Lourdes Vázquez (Editorial Tsé-Tsé, Argentina).
 She teaches mathematics at Rutgers University.
 These poems are among the entries for the Society of Classical Poets’ 2012 Poetry Competition.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) One Response Sally Carter January 15, 2013 Fine poems every one, but I specially liked the middle one.
 Quite beautiful.
 And what an original simile, to liken the child to the bird elegantly stepping through mud.
 Great job!
 Reply Leave a Reply to Sally Carter Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.